Skip to content

 When to choose Magento

-Choose Magento when your primary concern is server response time and accessibility.
+Choose Magento when your primary concern is server response time and security.
 Its audit data shows consistent strength in these areas across the sampled sites.

 How this comparison was built